 70% legs + 30% arms = less fatigue, better full-body balance

-The length at which you set your hiking poles (if adjustable) will depend on the terrain you plan to hike.
-Generally, you’ll want to look for a 90° angle formed at your elbow when holding the handle of your trekking poles, tips placed next to your feet.
+The length at which you set your adjustable poles will depend on the terrain you plan to hike.
+Generally, you’ll want to look for a 90-degree angle formed at your elbow when holding the handle of your trekking poles, tips placed next to your feet.
 This will provide the ideal support position for hiking, while still maintaining natural movement of your arms.

 For lengthy, uphill sections of trail, it is recommended that you shorten the length of your poles (1” to 4” depending on gradient).
 This results in a more powerful pole plant helping to boost you onward and upward.

 Long, downhill segments require a longer pole height to better aid with stabilization and shock absorption.
-This small change in the length of your poles can be critical for joint protection when gravity is pulling you down fast.
+This small change in length can be critical for joint protection when gravity is pulling you down fast.

 Improper strap use is something we, frequently, encounter out on the trail.
-Here are a few tips to ensure that you are attaching yourself to your trekking poles in the correct manner.
+Here are a few tips to ensure that you are attaching yourself to your trekking sticks in the correct manner.

-Many hiking pole styles are designed for wrist strap adjustability via a small, removable block located at the top of the handle.
-Confirm that yours are set properly – wide enough that you can easily slide your hand up through them yet small enough that you still feel slight tension from the strap while holding the handle.
+Many hiking pole styles are designed for wrist strap adjustability via a small locking mechanism at the top of the strap.
+Confirm that yours are set properly – wide enough that you can easily slide your hands up through them yet small enough that you still feel slight tension from the strap while holding the handle.

 - Make sure that there are no extra twists in the strap and that the webbing sits flush against your skin

 - If you let go of the pole it should fall down out of your hand

 You may not recognize it at first, but there are, actually, several strategies behind the method and rhythm to which you swing your sticks and step forward.